 Introductory home loans can be a great way to start your home loan journey, potentially allowing for lower repayments in the first year or two of your loan by having a very competitive interest rate.

-Before you enter into an introductory home loan it’s vital you know what the rate will revert to at the end of your intro period.
+Before you enter into an introductory home loan you should know what the rate will revert to at the end of your intro period, and consider speaking with a financial adviser before making any major decisions.